Visa-L1.com

 Vận Hành Năm Đầu Và Gia Hạn

-Common mistake: write job postings that mimic large corporations—generic, demanding, saying nothing about yourself.
-A new company should sell what it actually has: multi-functional roles that teach faster than being one cog in a large machine, real opportunity to grow with the organization from day one (employee number three at a successful company becomes a future manager—and with our L-1A branch, that trajectory is real because the organization must grow structurally), a direct supervisor who can decide immediately, and the parent company story: a US branch of a thriving business in Vietnam sounds far more solid than a nameless startup.
+Common mistake: write job posts that mimic large corporations—vague, demanding, saying nothing about yourself.
+A new company should sell what it actually has: multi-functional roles where you learn faster than being one cog in a large machine, real opportunity to shape the organization from day one (employee number three at a successful company becomes a future manager—and at your branch, that path is real because the organization must grow), a boss who decides things directly, and the parent company story: a US branch of a thriving business in Southeast Asia sounds far more solid than a nameless startup.

 Channels, Screening, and Interviews: A Lean Process for a Small Team